Mandeepsinghmar/Tribute-page/README.md

 # Tribute-page
-This is a tribute page build in HTML &amp; CSS for the freecodecamp projects, that time I was doing that course.
+This is a tribute page build in HTML & CSS for the freecodecamp projects, when I was doing the practice on freecodecamp .
 # Visit the site:
 https://mandeepsinghmar.github.io/Tribute-page/.